nuagenetworks/nuage-metroae/UPGRADE.md

 ### vsc_backup.yml

-This playbook/role is used to make backup of exsiting vsc configuration, bof configuration and .tim file and copy them to ansible deploymetn host.
+This playbook/role is used to make backup of exsiting vsc configuration, bof configuration and .tim file and copy them to ansible deployment host.
 These are used in case a rollback is needed.

 ### vsc_upgrade.yml